thatdania/CV/README.md

 My endearing drive and energetic behavior inspires my mantra of breaking conventions alongside uniting others.
 Whether it is proving my belief of the GIF’S future through collaborative projects or forming a first SOP for the infamous Central Saint Martin’s Degree show, my approach is always

-> "how can we achieve something more than we could do individually"
+> "how can we achieve something more compared to if we each did it individually"

 Although I am a recent graduate of CSM and currently studying code at Makers Academy, I wish to be part of a design studio possibly where code is being fleshed out alongside with it.
-I hope to work in a flourishing environment where commonly, everyone wants to break a convention.
+I hope to work in a flourishing environment where commonly, **everyone wants to break a convention.**

 ## What I am known for